 When it comes to one-stop shopping convenience, few retailers can beat Bed, Bath & Beyond.
 It's the perfect place to scan all of your essentials, like housewares, linens, and appliances.
 And since they offer tons of different brands, you can select must-have's at a range of different price points.
 Plus, with free announcement cards to tell friends and family where you've registered, expert consultants to help you decide which items to pick, and a completion program that lets you purchase your remaining gifts at a discounted price after the big day, this retailer is a registry no-brainer.

 Move your wedding registry into the digital age with Amazon!
 Let's say you're seriously coveting just a few items from a retailer, but it doesn't make sense to create an entire registry there.
 With Amazon's universal registry, you can add items to your list that weren't found on their site.
 But we have a feeling you'll be able to curate a great selection of goods without ever navigating off their site.

 With a Zola registry, you can register for over 50,000 gifts, experiences, and funds, all in one place.
 You can also add gifts from any other store onto your Zola registry.
 With your personalized web registry, you can create a custom URL, upload your photos, and leave notes for guests.
-And since you can add gifts from any store, plus have the ability to receive group gifts and get a 10% discount on Zola for an entire year after your wedding (even on items that weren't originally on your list), this is one of the best wedding registry sites and worth serious consideration.
+And since you can add gifts from any store, plus have the ability to receive group gifts and get a 20% discount on Zola valid for six months after your wedding date, this is one of the best wedding registry sites and worth serious consideration.
 (All Zola items purchased through a wedding registry are also shipped free!)